The need to provide an overarching structure that indicates the appropriate applications for the different data types across departments and sites

 An Enterprise Content Management concept as an orientation guide of available applications accessible from anywhere

-To resolve the situation, OpenWT defined an overarching Enterprise Content Management concept that supported the LUKS’s employees in storing documents and data in the correct application.
+To resolve the situation, OWT defined an overarching Enterprise Content Management concept that supported the LUKS’s employees in storing documents and data in the correct application.
 The achieved solution was comprised of two parts:

 - 20 document clusters (regrouping over 100 different document types) set up to establish order.